-• The Sub-Fund's net derivative exposure may be up to 50% of the Sub-Fund's net asset value.
+The Sub-Fund's net derivative exposure may be up to 50% of the Sub-Fund's net asset value.

-13A.
-ESG integration funds

-UBS (Lux) Bond Fund - Euro High Yield (EUR) and UBS (Lux) Bond Fund - Full Cycle Asian Bond (USD) has been designated as ESG Integration funds.
-Please refer to the section titled "ESG integration" in the Prospectus for further details.

-For the avoidance of doubt, the Sub-Funds are not designated by the Management Company as "Green or ESG Funds" in accordance with the SFC circular to management companies of SFC-authorised unit trusts and mutual funds on Green or ESG Funds dated 29 June 2021 and ESG is not a key investment focus and consideration of the Sub-Funds.

-14. Potential investment of more than 10% of a Sub-Fund's net asset value in securities issued and/or guaranteed by a single country (which includes a country, its government, a public or local authority or nationalized industry of that country) which is below investment grade ("Non-Investment Grade Securities of a Single Sovereign Issuer"): justification and related key risks

-For the purpose of the below, "Non-Investment Grade Securities" mean securities which are unrated, or rated below BBB- (Standard & Poor's) or the equivalent rating by at least one recognized rating agency.
-In this regard, investors should note that:

-(a) in light of the investment objective of the UBS (Lux) Bond Fund - Euro High Yield (EUR) and the UBS (Lux) Bond Fund - Full Cycle Asian Bond (USD) (each a "Sub-Fund" and collectively the "Sub-Funds") the Sub-Funds may invest more than 10% of the relevant Sub-Fund's net asset value in Non-Investment Grade Securities of a Single Sovereign Issuer.
-The relevant Sub-Fund may invest up to 100% of its net asset value in securities issued and/or guaranteed by a single sovereign issuer which are below investment grade ("NIGS") where such investment consists of at least six different issues with securities from a single issue not exceeding 30% of the total net assets of the relevant Sub-Fund.

-The Management Company believes that this is justified because:

-- for the UBS (Lux) Bond Fund Euro High Yield (EUR): (i) pursuant to the terms of its investment objective and policy, this Sub-Fund invests at least two-thirds of its assets in debt securities and claims denominated in Euro (this term includes all currencies of the EMU participating countries for as long as these national currencies remain legal tender) or with an option in Euro and that have a rating between CCC and BB+ (Standard & Poor's or comparable) and up to one-third of its assets in debt securities and claims denominated in a currency other than Euro; and (ii) this Sub-Fund can invest up to 10% of its net asset value in bonds with a rating of CCC or a comparable rating (i.e. below investment grade securities). - for the UBS (Lux) Bond Fund Full Cycle Asian Bond: (i) pursuant to the terms of its investment objective and policy, this Sub-Fund invests the majority of its assets in debt instruments and claims issued by international and supranational organisations, public and semi-public bodies and companies based in Asia or which are principally active in Asia); (ii) this Sub-Fund can invest up to 10% of its net asset value in bonds with a rating of CCC or a comparable rating (i.e. below investment grade securities). - (b) To achieve the Sub-Funds Investment objective and in adherence to their the investment strategies, the universe of the Sub-Funds investment may at times include a substantial amount of Non-Investment Grade Securities in order to make best use of the investment opportunities.
-It is therefore intended by the investment managers of the Sub-Funds to invest into more than 10% of a Sub-Fund's net asset value in NIGS on the basis of, for example, economic fundamentals, security valuation, and other compelling investment performance rationale. - (c) As the credit/investment rating for countries may change over time, the non-investment grade countries issuing and/or guaranteeing the Sub-Fund's sovereign debt securities may change from time to time without prior notice to the investors.
-Investors are recommended to refer to the annual report of the Fund for further details of the issuers. - (d) Accordingly, investors should note the following specific associated risks of such potential exposure which may result in significant losses to the relevant Sub-Fund and/or affected investors: - Increased credit/default risks: Investors should note that the aforementioned investment in, and level of exposure to, such securities may subject the relevant Sub-Fund to increased credit risk and increased risk of default of the relevant issuer.
+- (i) Justifications for Investment in NIGS - (i) The Management Company believes the Sub-Fund's investment of more than 10% of its net assets in NIGS is justified because, pursuant to the terms of its investment objective and policy (I) the Sub-Fund invests the majority of its assets in debt instruments and claims issued by international and supranational organizations, public and semi-public bodies and companies based in Asia or which are principally active in Asia; (II) the Sub-Fund can invest in non-investment grade bond securities; and (III) the Sub-Fund can invest up to 10% of its net asset value in bonds with a rating of CCC or a comparable rating (i.e. below investment grade securities). - (ii) To achieve the Sub-Fund's investment objective and in adherence to its the investment policy, the universe of the Sub-Fund's investment may at times include a substantial amount of securities that are rated below BBB- (Standard & Poor's) or the equivalent rating by at least one recognized rating agency or - insofar as a new issue that does not yet have an official rating or an issue without any rating at all is concerned - a comparable internal UBS rating ("Non-Investment Grade Securities") in order to make best use of the investment opportunities.
+It is therefore intended by the Portfolio Manager of the Sub-Fund to invest into more than 10% of a Sub-Fund's net asset value in NIGS on the basis of, for example, economic fundamentals, security valuation, and other compelling investment performance rationale.

+- (iii) Examples of issuers of NIGS may include Pakistan and Sri Lanka.
+As the credit/investment rating for countries may change over time, the non-investment grade countries issuing and/or guaranteeing the NIGS invested by the Sub-Fund may change from time to time without prior notice to the investors.
+Investors are recommended to refer to the annual report of the Fund for further details of the issuers. - (iv) Accordingly, investors should note the following specific associated risks of such potential exposure which may result in significant losses to the relevant Sub-Fund and/or affected investors:

+Increased credit/default risks: Investors should note that the aforementioned investment in, and level of exposure to, such securities may subject the relevant Sub-Fund to increased credit risk and increased risk of default of the relevant issuer.
 Debt securities with a below investment grade rating are also more vulnerable to adverse business, financial and economic conditions compared with their above investment grade counterpart(s).
-Investments in below investment grade debt securities may be partially or fully lost under such adverse conditions, which may in turn adversely affect the risk profile and/or performance of the Sub-Fund and may result in significant loss(es) to investors. - High concentration in Non-Investment Grade Securities of a Single Sovereign Issuer: To the extent a Sub-Fund concentrates its investments in a particular issuer, security or geographic region, its investments will become more susceptible to fluctuations in value resulting from adverse economic or business conditions with respect thereto.
+Investments in below investment grade debt securities may be partially or fully lost under such adverse conditions, which may in turn adversely affect the risk profile and/or performance of the Sub-Fund and may result in significant loss(es) to investors.

+High concentration in Non-Investment Grade Securities of a Single Sovereign Issuer: To the extent a Sub-Fund concentrates its investments in a particular issuer, security or geographic region, its investments will become more susceptible to fluctuations in value resulting from adverse economic or business conditions with respect thereto.
 As a consequence, the aggregate return of the Sub-Fund may be adversely affected by the unfavourable performance of one or a small number of issuers, investments or unfavourable developments in one or a small number of geographic regions, which may in turn adversely affect the performance of the Sub-Fund and may result in significant losses to investors.